Do Cats Know Their Names?

 "All-too-often we expect cats to respond immediately the way dogs do.
 Owners who compare the two are really doing a disservice to both species.
 Love and appreciate cats for who they are and stop measuring them against dogs," says Pam Johnson-Bennett, CCBC, author and owner of Cat Behavior Associates, LLC.

-Use Their Name Throughout The Day
+Use Your Cat's Name Throughout The Day

 To really hone in on name recognition, and create a cat more likely to respond to your summons, try incorporating your cat's name into other activities that grab their attention.
 For instance, if you feed your cat on a schedule, and they get excited for meal times, say their name right before you put down the food bowl.
 Try saying their name right before you offer a favorite toy or when they come to you for pets.